tenzir/tenzir/web/docs/operators/sinks/explore.md

 The `explore` operator renders the data in the pipeline in a terminal user interface (TUI).

+Press `?` to get an help screen that shows available key bindings.

-Use the arrow keys or `j`/`k`/`h`/`l` to navigate through the cells.
-You can also use the mouse to scroll vertically and horizontally, but moving the pointer relative off the center of the TUI in a specific direction.
+Use the arrow keys or `j`/`k`/`h`/`l` to navigate through focusable components.

+You can also use the mouse to scroll vertically and horizontally by moving the pointer relative to the center of the TUI in a specific direction.
 For example, moving the point to the right from the center point scrolls to the right.

-Press `?` to get an interactive help.

 The implementation uses the [FTXUI](https://arthursonzogni.github.io/FTXUI/) library for functional terminal interfaces in C++.